For a list of events, please check back here in September.

 Every new student will be receiving a monthly electronic newsletter containing information on upcoming events, important dates, and other essential information to help them become successful.
 Sign up here to receive your own electronic student newsletter and stay connected!

 Welcome Parents and Families to West Chester University of Pennsylvania!
 We are excited to welcome both you and your student to campus.
 We have created an orientation program that is the first step toward success for your student.
 We value your involvement and support of this program which is designed to ensure your first-year student's success as they transition from high school to college or your transfer student's success as they transition from another school to West Chester University.

-All first-year (freshman) students new to West Chester University are required to attend a two-part orientation program: a one-day program held in June, and August orientation programming held the weekend before classes start.
-Transfer students who have taken fewer than 60 credits must attend a mandatory one-day orientation session held in June or July.
+All first-year (freshman) students new to West Chester University are required to attend a two-part orientation program: a one-day program held in June, and August orientation held the weekend before classes start.
+Transfer students who have taken fewer than 60 credits must attend a mandatory one-day orientation session held in August.
 We encourage you to explore either the First Year tab or the Transfer tab.
-These tabs will provide you with information to review with your student as they prepare to attend an orientation day.
+These tabs will provide you with information to review with your student as they prepare to attend orientation.

 Please refer to both the First-Year Student and Transfer Student tabs for more information about their orientation day, registration, and experience.

 When should my student choose a day to attend an orientation session?
 As soon as possible.
 Discuss a date that works for you and your student and register for the date online.
 Sessions fill up quickly so the sooner a date is selected and confirmed the better.
 Requests to change a scheduled orientation date can only be honored if space permits, and students must stay for the entire program, so please choose an orientation date that will not conflict with other commitments.